|In-state Tuition (per semester hour, unless noted)||$49,340 PER YR. *|

-When not in class or studying, students can work out at top-of-the-line recreation facilities, catch Big 12 NCAA athletic competitions, and choose from among 240 co-curricular organizations—all without leaving the campus.
-TCU music, dance and theater performances, along with art exhibitions, bring the larger community to campus and contribute to the cultural life of North Texas.
+When not in class or studying, students live in the no. three Best Dorms (Princeton Review), work out at top-of-the-line recreation facilities, catch Big 12 NCAA athletic competitions, and choose from more than 150 co-curricular organizations—all without leaving the no. sixteen Most Beautiful Campus, as rated by The Princeton Review.